Lecturer in Digital Media

 - Personal Website: https://tim-shaw.net/

+I am an artist working predominately with sound.
+My practice is concerned with the many ways people listen, specifically how listening environments can be constructed or explored using a diverse range of techniques and technologies.
 I have a background in recording sound and my practice is anchored in the creative use of field recordings.
-I use a variety of self-constructed technologies to playback and manipulate recordings, and create complex listening environments.
+I use a variety of self-constructed technologies to playback and manipulate recordings to create complex sonic environments.
+I am interested in appropriating communication technologies to explore how these devices change the way we experience the world.

 My practice-based and theoretical research interests include